fahimratul/OS_assignment/README.md

 - Wait for the process to complete; this will create the executable in the `dist` folder.

 ## 4. Run the Application
-- Open the `dist` folder inside the extracted directory.
+- ✅ Open the `dist` folder inside the extracted directory.
-- Double-click `flowbit.exe` to start the application.
+- ✅ Double-click `flowbit.exe` to start the application.

+## Happy Coding.
+Thanks for using our app. ❤️😊

 ## 5. Additional Notes
 - If you encounter issues, ensure you have Python installed and added to your PATH.
 - Refer to the documentation for further usage instructions.
 - For help, visit the Issues page on GitHub.